RoboTeamTwente/roboteam_ai/wiki/World.md

 ## Advice for next year ##
 The world is really nice right now, it properly abstracts the hard parts away.
-It tries to guarantee shared immutability which is a very complicate topic and will be covered in one of the lectures, specifically about shared ownership and concurrency.
+It tries to guarantee shared immutability which is a very complicated topic and will be covered in one of the lectures, specifically about shared ownership and concurrency.

 My advice is simple.